-- Conserve the remote and rural nature of the pastoral landscape. - Promote sensitive, cyclical/rotational management of ditches and hedgerows. - Encourage traditional methods of land management. - Minimise the impact of the urban edge and the encroachment of visually intrusive land uses, such as the transport corridors, through design guidance and appropriate land management. - Consider wet woodland planting for screening and enhanced biodiversity. - There should be a presumption against arable in areas of archaeological landscapes defined by earthworks. - To prevent poaching of earthworks light grazing management is recommended.
+- Conserve the remote and rural nature of the pastoral landscape. - Promote sensitive, cyclical/rotational management of ditches and hedgerows. - Encourage traditional methods of land management. - Minimise the impact of the urban edge and the encroachment of visually intrusive land uses, such as the transport corridors, through design guidance and appropriate land management. - Promote preparation of Village Design Statements within the context of the landscape character assessment. - Consider wet woodland planting for screening and enhanced biodiversity. - There should be a presumption against arable in areas of archaeological landscapes defined by earthworks. - To prevent poaching of earthworks light grazing management is recommended.